Dinehub1/reward_jar_4/doc/doc2/3_SUPABASE_SETUP.md

 CREATE POLICY IF NOT EXISTS "Customers manage their own data" ON customers FOR ALL USING (user_id = auth.uid());

--- Enhanced customer cards policy for dual card type access CREATE POLICY IF NOT EXISTS "Customer cards access" ON customer_cards FOR ALL USING (
+-- FIXED: Customer cards policy for unified card type access CREATE POLICY IF NOT EXISTS "Customer cards access" ON customer_cards FOR ALL USING (
-    customer_id IN (SELECT id FROM customers WHERE user_id = auth.uid())
+    -- Customers can access their own cards customer_id IN (SELECT id FROM customers WHERE user_id = auth.uid()) OR
-    OR stamp_card_id IN (
+    -- Business owners can access cards for their stamp cards stamp_card_id IN (
       SELECT sc.id FROM stamp_cards sc
       JOIN businesses b ON sc.business_id = b.id
+      WHERE b.owner_id = auth.uid()
+    )
+    OR
+    -- Business owners can access cards for their membership cards membership_card_id IN (
+      SELECT mc.id FROM membership_cards mc
+      JOIN businesses b ON mc.business_id = b.id
       WHERE b.owner_id = auth.uid()
     )
   );